shamanic/webapp/README.md

 ## Developing

-To install dependancies and build UI:
+To install dependencies and build UI:

 Install "npm package manager" for the command line

-$ npm install
+$ npm install // gets you the packages

-$ grunt
+$ npm run-script build // builds the site via webpack

 Prerequisites: